Orange Collective

 Why Arkadiy built it.
 Arkadiy Telegin came from autonomous robotics — self-driving cars and space-tech software where real-time orchestration is the entire job.
 Voice latency is the same problem in a different costume: sub-second response budgets, stateful conversation context, and a hostile real world that won't wait for a retry.
 He brings the systems depth that voice infrastructure demands.

 Why this team is the right team.
 A consulting-trained operator who has lived enterprise procurement.
 A real-time-systems engineer who has shipped autonomous software.
-An NLP PhD who can build the optimization layer.
 Voice AI is a stack problem — telephony, real-time orchestration, model selection, workflow execution, integration depth — and Leaping has full-stack coverage from founders alone.

 Why velocity is a feature. $500K → $930K ARR in eight weeks.
 Tens of thousands of calls per day in production.
 90% CSAT across heterogeneous industries.
 The execution density matches the size of the opportunity — and reference calls came back with the same observation: the founders ship faster than the customer's internal team.[12]